andrew/ultimate-awesome/README.md

 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
 - [awesome-computer-graphics](https://github.com/waitin2010/awesome-computer-graphics) - A curated list of awesome computer graphics. .
 - [awesome-graphics-libraries](https://github.com/jslee02/awesome-graphics-libraries) - :sunglasses: A curated list of 3D graphics libraries and resources.
-- [awesome-programming-games](https://github.com/readyready15728/awesome-programming-games) - An ultra mega giga curated list of programming games.
 - [awesome-fetch](https://github.com/beucismis/awesome-fetch) - Command-line fetch tools for system/other information.
 - [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
+- [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
+Updated weekly.
 - [Awesome-hacking-tools](https://github.com/awake1t/Awesome-hacking-tools) -  收集网上好用、实用的红蓝对抗武器。从资产扫描、泄漏扫描、信息收集、漏洞扫描、SRC批量挖掘、内网渗透、应急响应等等工具。 大部分我都用过、部分会写上自己的感想与建议，希望对你有帮助.
 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
+- [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-llm-unlearning](https://github.com/chrisliu298/awesome-llm-unlearning) - A resource repository for machine unlearning in large language models.
-- [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .